theali29/theali29/README.md

 * I'm interested in Web Development.
-* I'm a Back-End Developer.I'm currently working to become a Full Stack Developer.
+* I'm a Back-End Developer.
+I'm currently working on becoming a Full Stack Developer.